tp-link-extender/MercuryCore/README.md

 -   Latest version of Bun installed (expected as `bun`)
 -   Latest version of Docker installed (expected as `docker`)
 -   A terminal
--   A modern web browser (Mid 2023 onwards for most major browsers)
+-   A modern web browser (Early 2024 onwards for most major browsers)
 -   A computer, as it would be painful to live without one, wouldn't it?

 Instructions: